gardener/landscaper-service/docs/proposals/add-ons.md

 the resource-shoot-cluster can schedule new Nodes to provide the required resources for LIAs.
 However, it might be impossible to install any possible number and combinations of LIAs.

-## LIAs running on resource-shoot-clusters
+## LIAs running on target-shoot-clusters

 TBD